NeevaditVerma/NLP_GCTech_PS/Readme.md

 ## About Recepto

 Recepto is a B2B sales lead generation platform that identifies buying intent from various online channels.
 The platform collects unstructured data, structures it, and uses it to enrich a database of millions of people profiles.
-Through sophisticated algorithms, Recepto defines the relevance and strength of buying intent based on a variety of factors.
+Through sophisticated algorithms, Recepto defines the relevance and strength of buying intent based on a variety of factors..

 ## Project Overview